 With an increasingly strict regulatory environment and a growing number of litigation cases, many corporate legal departments are revisiting their litigation readiness programs and finding that electronic discovery will be their biggest expense in the months ahead.
-The results of a recent litigation trend survey for 2011 by Fulbright & Jaworski showed that 92 percent of respondents from the U.S. and 85 percent from the U.K. anticipate a rise in legal disputes, reinforcing the critical need to properly interpret growing volumes of complex data and develop an effective discovery response plan.
+The results of a recent litigation trend survey for 2011 by Fulbright & Jaworski showed that 92 percent of respondents from the United States and 85 percent from the United Kingdom anticipate a rise in legal disputes, reinforcing the critical need to properly interpret growing volumes of complex data and develop an effective discovery response plan.

 Discovery-related adverse sanctions and negative outcomes on litigation at hand due to poor preparation are common, and electronic discovery costs are often unnecessarily high due to inefficient management, but all this can be avoided with an effective litigation readiness program.
 Are you ready for what's ahead?

 Depending on the countries and jurisdictions in which your company conducts business, your duties and obligations of discovery will vary.
-The scope of data preservation and disclosure are typically much wider in the Common Law states, such as the U.S. and U.K., than in the Civil Law states, such as Germany and France.
-However, generally across all jurisdictions, electronic discovery requirements are becoming more prevalent and steps should be taken to be "litigation ready."
+The scope of data preservation and disclosure are typically much wider in the Common Law states, such as the United States and United Kingdom, than in the Civil Law states, such as Germany and France.
+However, generally across all jurisdictions, electronic discovery requirements are becoming more prevalent and steps should be taken to be "litigation-ready."

 DIY Step 1: Identify the Relevant Parties and Assign Responsibilities